Dasyloricaria paucisquama

-Dasyloricaria paucisquama is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the upper and middle Magdalena River basin in Colombia.
-The species reaches 20.3 cm (8 inches) in standard length.
+Dasyloricaria paucisquama is a species of freshwater ray-finned fish belonging to the family Loricariidae, the armored suckermouth catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish is found in South America, where it occurs in the upper and middle Magdalena River basin in Colombia.
+The species reaches a standard length of 20.3 cm.
 Its specific epithet, paucisquama, is derived from Latin and refers to the low number of central abdominal plates typical of the species.